 A predator looking up would see the penguin's white stomach against the lighter surface.
 A predator looking down would see the dark back.
-Galapagos penguins also have a white line that runs back from their eye to under the chin, and a black mark that starts at the top of their chest and runs to their feet.
+Galapagos penguins also have a white line that runs back from their eye to under the chin and a black mark that starts at the top of their chest and runs to their feet.

 Diet and Breeding

 In years where food is plentiful, they can lay up to three clutches of eggs.
-One parent stays with the eggs or chicks, while the other goes out to search for food.
+One parent stays with the eggs or Galapagos penguin babies (aka chicks) while the other goes out to search for food.
 The penguins show affection by grooming one another and tapping their bills together.
 They also dance with one another in a ritualized manner.

 True to its name, the Galapagos penguin lives only on the Galapagos islands.
 They don't migrate; they stay in the area around the islands all their lives.
 More than 90 percent live on the islands of Fernandina and Isabella.

-The Galapagos was put on the endangered species list in 1970.
+The Galapagos penguin was put on the endangered species list in 1970.
 As of 2010, there were as few as 1,000 pairs in the wild.
 The penguin is especially vulnerable to natural weather pattern changes, which can wipe out its food sources and breeding grounds.

 During an especially bad El Nino in 1982, 77 percent of the adult penguins died of starvation.
 Introduced predators and invasive species on the islands such as rats and cats are also a problem for nesting penguins.